mahmutozerg/Back.WebAPI.WebProgrammingTerm/README.md

 This is a term project of Istanbul Kultur University CSE5001 Web Programming (2023-2024 Fall).
-That contains all backend services (business API and authserver, both of which have a multi-layer architecture implemented with a repository pattern) and one MVC (it was mandatory to use it; we are only using it for the view layer).
+That contains all backend services (business API and authserver, both of which have a multi-layer architecture implemented with a repository pattern) in .NET CORE and one MVC Framework(it was mandatory to use it; we are only using it for the view layer).

 DEVS:
 https://github.com/mahmutozerg